appacademy/SWEO-Part-Time-Resources/1-Module/1-week/1-day/README.md

 ## Live Lecture - Before you ask

 1. Is my question relevant to ***everyone***?
-    - Lecture questions channel
+    - Live questions channel
       - Give screenshots
       - Be specific
 2. Will the answer help ***today***?
     - Out of scope can derail new learners
-      - DM a TA, or try the lecture question channel
+      - DM a TA, or try the Live question channel
 3. Has this been answered, but I need a different explanation?
     - Sometimes my explanations don't stick!
-      - Lecture questions channel
+      - Live questions channel
 4. Do I need verification that I'm right?
-    - Lecture questions channel
+    - Live questions channel
       - Share your explanation

 ---